 Stay safe until you know what is going on.
 Suppose you are prepared and can remain indoors until the situation settles down.
 In that case, you allow yourself the opportunity to develop the awareness to help you make more effective decisions.

 If you’re staying in your home while the world burns down around you, you are sheltering in place, also known in the prepper world as bugging-in.
 Hopefully, before bugging in, you fortified your home for an SHTF event.
 If you haven’t, I have written this article about it, so please get started.

 Regardless, when the world outside is melting down, and there is death in the streets, it’s time to avoid the streets.
 Stay out of sight, out of mind, and behind walls of hopefully bullet-slowing construction.

 That means remaining inside a 100% controllable space controlled by you and those you trust (See #1) whenever possible.

 Being the gray man is excellent, and the invisible man is where it’s at in an SHTF event.

 The gray man operates on the premise that you may be seen, but you’ll be so non-descript that you won’t attract any extra attention.

-The invisible man operates on the premise that anyone seen, such as the gray man, can be shot, killed, targetted, etc.
+The invisible man operates on the premise that anyone seen, such as the gray man, can be shot, killed, targeted, etc.